Latest News from the Underworld

 033

-Rubber bats
+Rubber Bats

 We make rubber bats.
 When it comes to rubber bats, I’m an expert.
 It’s not as impressive as it sounds.
 You can say the same for pretty much anyone around here.
 All year, we labour to produce rubber bats in unimaginable quantities, to be boxed and exported to the decadent cities of the west for use in their arcane and obscure practices.
 In the teahouses and liquor bars, we discuss the pros and cons of the various bats.
 We consider the methods of manufacture, we test the temperature of the market, we worry over the future prospects for rubber bats.